CGCookie/retopoflow/docs/index.md

 ## Requirements

-RetopoFlow 2.0.3 will work on Blender 2.79 or before.
+* For Blender 2.79 or before, use RetopoFlow 2.0.3.

-RetopoFlow v3.2.4 will work with Blender 2.8x and Blender 2.9x.
+* For Blender 2.8x - Blender 2.93, use RetopoFlow 3.2.4.

-RetopoFlow v3.2.5 and later requires Blender 2.93+ and Blender 3.x.
+* For Blender 2.93 - Blender 3.4, use RetopoFlow 3.2.9.
+* For Blender 3.5, use RetopoFlow 3.3.0
+* For Blender 3.6 and higher, use RetopoFlow 3.4.0 or higher.

 All versions of RetopoFlow will work on any operating system the Blender supports.

 ## Installing